There’s a rising trend amongst website development and marketing agencies to embrace an upcoming model called WaaS, short for Website as a Service.

 You, the agency, on the other hand, have successfully standardized your service offering: A portfolio with selectable website templates to sell to customers.

-Are you going to receive custom feature and requests from various clients?
+Are you going to receive custom features and requests from various clients?
 Sure.

 Is that going to influence how you’re managing, monitoring and updating your Website Product?
 Absolutely not.